Huddo121/haskell-starter-webservice/docs/TROUBLESHOOTING.md

 Drop in to the nix-shell for the project and run `cabal new-udpate`.

+## Haskell-ide-engine troubleshooting

+Haskell-ide-engine also maintain [their own troubleshooting section](https://github.com/haskell/haskell-ide-engine#troubleshooting) that is worth looking in to.

 **Haskell-ide-engine seems to have stopped working**

 Yeah, it currently crashes a bit.
 It doesn't seem to handle file creation or deletion very well, nor updating the PROJECT_NAME.{nix|cabal} files.
 Hopefully this improves over time, this is still a very young plugin.